 We at Science Care utilize NAT testing in screening our donors for potential disease.
 These NAT techniques identify viral particles rather than antibodies produced against such viruses thus shortening the exposed window.

 In addition to serologic testing, we continue to assess a medical social history and recommend without exception the use of personal protection equipment (PPE) whenever handling anatomical specimens.

 To enhance complete traceability, all anatomical specimens recovered are tagged with corresponding donor ID tags, wrapped and labeled.
 The tags are required to remain with the specimens at all times, up and through final disposition.

 Upon arrival of your shipment, verify the condition of the specimens.
 Store specimens in a secure location — a locked environment that has no public access.
 During use, always follow universal precautions and safe lab procedures.
 All specimens are sent with a donor summary, which includes a medical and social history, as well as the original CLIA certified screening results for HIV, Hepatitis B, and Hepatitis C.

 It is very important that you retain and reuse the original Science Care shipping box.
 Please do not remove or damage any labeling on the box.
 Science Care will provide a return label in your shipment.
 Remember to maintain quality (re-freeze tissue if possible) and clear identification (affix the original tissue barcode label to each bag, or write the donor number in marker on each bag).
 Double bag for safety.

 Safe handling and return of anatomical specimens is critical.
 At the time of each specimen request, you will be required to provide the details on the place of final disposition for all specimens.
 Whether you choose to return your specimens to Science Care, or coordinate a local option, the packaging and process remain the same.
-Please reference our Safe & Secure, Every Time Tissue Return Procedure.
+Please reference our Tissue Return Checklist.